Ongoing Adult Formation

 Contact Jessie for more information at email@example.com

 Importance of Family Life

-The life of a family is filled with beautiful moments: rest, meals together, walks in the park or the countryside, visits to grandparents or to a sick person… But if love is missing, joy is missing, nothing is fun.
-Jesus gives always gives us that love: he is its endless source.
+The life of a family is filled with beautiful moments: rest, meals together, walks in the park or the countryside, visits to grandparents, or to a sick person… but if love is missing, joy is missing, nothing is fun.
+Jesus always gives us that love.
+He is its endless source.
 In the sacrament he gives us his word and he gives us the bread of life, so that our joy may be complete.

 - Catholic Families Worship Together: The Eucharist is the source of our love and the sign of the intimacy to which we are called.
 Therefore, as a family, we attend Sunday mass weekly (and Holy Days and at other times as we are able) and we actively participate in parish life – our spiritual home away from home.
 We also recognize that as fallen persons, we struggle to be the loving community we are called to be.
 Therefore, as a family, we regularly go to confession (recommended: monthly) to seek God’s healing and grace so we might better live his vision of love in our lives and homes.

 - Catholic Families Pray Together: As “domestic church” we recognize that we cannot love one another as God loves us unless we ask him, together, to teach us what this means.
 Therefore, in addition to our individual prayer life, we gather together as husband and wife and also as a family for prayer each day.
 In that time, we praise and thank God for his blessings, we ask him for the grace to love each other and the world better, we seek his will for our lives, and we pray for both our needs and the needs of the Family of God.
 We recognize in the words of Servant of God, Fr.
 Patrick Peyton, “the family that prays together, stays together.”